.comment_font{ white-space: normal; word-break: break-word; overflow-wrap: break-word; width: 100%; box-sizing: border-box;}

 Having lunch near the Ciudad de las Artes y las Ciencias or right at Malvarrosa Beach is a great idea.
 For dinner, you can either enjoy a relaxed meal at one of the beachside restaurants or head back to the old town to round off your day with a culinary treat.

-Your Steffi and Marius
+yours Steffi & Marius

 Wir sind zwei deutsche Auswanderer und auf emigres-life nehmen wir Dich mit auf unsere Reise in ein neues Leben.